The Columbia Elementary School District governing board

 In order to conduct district business in an orderly and efficient manner, the Board requires that public presentations to the Board comply with the following procedures:

-1. The Board shall give members of the public an opportunity to address the Board either before or during the Board’s consideration of each item of business to be discussed at regular or special meetings.
-(Education Code 35145.5, Government Code 54954.3)
+- The Board shall give members of the public an opportunity to address the Board either before or during the Board’s consideration of each item of business to be discussed at regular or special meetings (Education Code 35145.5, Government Code 54954.3).

-2. At a time so designated on the agenda at a regular meeting, members of the public may bring before the Board matters that are not listed on the agenda.
+- At a time so designated on the agenda at a regular meeting, members of the public may bring before the Board matters that are not listed on the agenda.
 The Board may refer such a matter to the Superintendent or designee or take it under advisement, but shall not take action at that time except as allowed by law.
-The matter may be placed on the agenda of a subsequent meeting for action or discussion by the Board.
-(Education Code 35145.5, Government Code 54954.2)
+The matter may be placed on the agenda of a subsequent meeting for action or discussion by the Board (Education Code 35145.5, Government Code 54954.2).

-3. Without taking action, Board members or district staff members may briefly respond to statements made or questions posed by the public about items not appearing on the agenda.
-Additionally, on their own initiative or in response to questions posed by the public, a Board or staff member may ask a question for clarification, make a brief announcement, or make a brief report on his/her own activities.
-(Government Code 54954.2)
+- Without taking action, Board members or district staff members may briefly respond to statements made or questions posed by the public about items not appearing on the agenda.
+Additionally, on their own initiative or in response to questions posed by the public, a Board or staff member may ask a question for clarification, make a brief announcement, or make a brief report on his/her own activities (Government Code 54954.2).
+Furthermore, the Board or a Board member may provide a reference to staff or other resources for factual information, ask staff to report back to the Board at a subsequent meeting concerning any matter, or take action directing staff to place a matter of business on a future agenda (Government Code 54954.2).

-4. The Board need not allow the public to speak on any item that has already been considered by a committee composed exclusively of Board members at a public meeting where the public had the opportunity to address the committee on that item.
-However, if the Board determines that the item has been substantially changed since the committee heard it; the Board shall provide an opportunity for the public to speak.
-(Government Code 54954.3)
+- The Board need not allow the public to speak on any item that has already been considered by a committee composed exclusively of Board members at a public meeting where the public had the opportunity to address the committee on that item.
+However, if the Board determines that the item has been substantially changed since the committee heard it, the Board shall provide an opportunity for the public to speak (Government Code 54954.3).